-Dr. Rupert Till is Professor of Music in the Department of Music and Drama, having worked at the University of Huddersfield since 2002.
+Prof. Rupert Till is Professor of Music in the Department of Music and Drama, having worked at the University of Huddersfield since 2002.
 He is also Associate Dean International in the School of Music, Humanities and Media, responsible for overseeing international development and recruitment.
-In addition he is Director of the Popular Music Studies Research Group.

 He has research interests in popular music and sound archaeology.
 His first book Pop Cult explored religion and popular music, and he has also published material exploring trance, stardom, songwriting and music production.
 He is a member of the executive committee of the International Association for the Study of Popular Music UK and Ireland Branch.
 His interest in ritual within music cultures has led to multimedia projects exploring the acoustics of archaeological sites such as Stonehenge and prehistoric painted caves.
-He also directed Huddersfield activities within the European Music Archaeology Project, a large 5 year European Union Culture Programme funded project, which included producing 5 CDs, one of which achieved top 20 chart status.
+He also directed Huddersfield activities within the European Music Archaeology Project, a 5 year European Union Culture Programme funded project, which included producing 5 CDs, one of which achieved top 20 chart status.

-He previously worked at Bretton Hall University College, and studied composition with minimalist Gavin Bryars, Scratch Orchestra founder member Christopher Hobbs, sound artist Katharine Norman, and with George Nicholson.
-His PhD included film music, music for dance, ambient techno and electronica compositions.
-He continues to write electronica and music for screen, and is also an active performer, he plays piano, keyboards, guitar, bass, percussion and sings.
-He has appeared on TV and Radio, including BBC Breakfast, BBC News, the Sky at Night, Mystery Quest, BBC Radio 2, 4, 5, 6 and World Service, LBC, various international stations, and speaks regularly on BBC Radio Leeds and Sheffield on popular music subjects.
+He has appeared on TV and Radio, including BBC Breakfast, BBC News, the Sky at Night, Mystery Quest, ARTE, the Travel Channel, BBC Radio 2, 4, 5, 6 and World Service, LBC, various international radio stations, and speaks regularly on BBC Radio Leeds and Sheffield on popular music subjects.
 His research has been featured widely in national and international press and on numerous websites.

-You can find information on his work on a number of websites:
+You can find further information on his work here: